CAAPIM/Android-MAS-SDK/README.md

 The compiled release binaries can be found here: [Releases][Releases]

 ## Communication
-* Have general questions, need help, or have an idea and want to request a feature?
-Open an [issue][issues].
+- *Have general questions or need help?*, use [Stack Overflow][StackOverflow].
+(Tag 'massdk')
-* Find a bug?
-Open an [issue][issues] with the steps to reproduce it.
+- *Find a bug?*, open an issue with the steps to reproduce it.
+- *Request a feature or have an idea?*, open an issue.

 ## How You Can Contribute
 Contributions are welcome and much appreciated.
 To learn more, see the [Contribution Guidelines][contributing].